Parliament Buildings (Kenya)

-Parliament Buildings in Nairobi is the seat of the Kenyan Parliament.
+The Parliament Buildings in Nairobi are the seat of the Kenyan Parliament.

 History

-The buildings were constructed in 1954 and the home of the colonial legislature of the Kenya Colony, the Legislative Council of Kenya, which sat there until 1963, when the council was replaced by the National Assembly.
+The buildings were constructed in 1954 and became the home of the colonial legislature of the Kenya Colony, the Legislative Council of Kenya, which sat there until 1963, when the council was replaced by the National Assembly.
 The buildings, known before 1963 as the "Legislative Buildings", were designed by prominent modernist architect, Amyas Connell, and the town planning advisor to the Kenyan Colonial Government, Harold Thornley Dyer.
 The Parliament has an English-style clocktower which was a design requirement to have the Legislative Buildings echo the Palace of Westminster and Big Ben.

+During the Kenya Finance Bill protests on 25 June 2024, the parliament was stormed.
+Several rooms were ransacked while parts of the building were set on fire.
+The ceremonial mace used in legislative proceedings was stolen.
+Ten protesters were shot dead by police with 31 protesters injured and over 280 protesters arrested.

 Burials

-Jomo Kenyatta, Kenya's first prime minister, is buried on the estate.
+Jomo Kenyatta, Kenya's first prime minister and president, is buried on the estate.